Have you ever seen a job description like this?

 5 years of experience, 6 Olympic gold medals, and superpowers.

 — Jordan (@jordan_stratton) July 6, 2015

-Call it the employment-experience paradox: you need prior experience for job, but you need the job to get the relevant experience.
-Many job seekers face this seemingly-unsolvable problem.
+Call it the employment-experience paradox: you need prior experience for the job, but you need the job to get the relevant experience.
+Many job seekers face this seemingly unsolvable problem.
 Even more established professionals may encounter this challenge when they attempt to change careers or work focus.

 So what do you do when the job requires experience that you don’t (or, perhaps, can’t possibly) already have?

 The first thing to keep in mind is that many employers knowingly set very high expectations in their job descriptions.

 The requirements often describe an abstract, ideal candidate; this is the employer’s ultimate wish-list for the perfect new employee.
 In practice, however, employers know they aren’t going to get everything they want.
 Most will be happy if they find someone who meets most of these qualifications.

 As a jobseeker, you shouldn’t be intimidated by inflated job requirements.
 Don’t be afraid to apply just because you don’t meet the ideal job criteria… the truth is that no one does!
 Of course, some jobs absolutely require specific hard skills, but in many cases “years experience” is a flexible requirement.

 That being said, you want to be responsive to the employer’s stated needs.
 If your dream job asks for work experience that you don’t have, you need to “find” that experience.
 Here are some ways you might approach this challenge: